skinos7/doc/com/agent/remote.md

             "he command2":""                                // [ string ]: "",  string is he command
             // "...":""
         },
-        "unique":"he command"                               // [ string ], only report one json
+        "unique":"he command"                               // [ string ], only report one json, Priority is higher than status
     },

     "he":"connect to remote for he command",              // [ "disable", "enable" ]